rocissa/rss-website/sponsorship.md

 {% endif %}

 {% if site.sponsorship_open  == true %}
-## The official Call for Sponsors for RSS:{{ site.current_year }} is now open.
+<h2 class="text-center">The official Call for Sponsors for RSS:{{ site.current_year }} is now open</h2>

-<div class="mt-5 mb-5 text-center"><a class="btn btn-primary btn-lg" href="https://docs.google.com/forms/d/1tLLO67Z8FzHHWPbjZqYOGJ46vFTUnHU4Z-j4JZqKJZI/viewform" target="_blank">Submit Call for Sponsors Form</a></div>
+<div class="mt-5 mb-5 text-center"><a class="btn btn-primary btn-lg" href="{{ site.sponsorship_form_url }}" target="_blank">Submit Call for Sponsors Form</a></div>

 ##  Important Dates

-* Call for Sponsors Deadline: July 1, 2024
+* Call for Sponsors Deadline: {{ site.sponsorship_applications_due | date: "%B %e, %Y" }}

-  * Submit a completed form using the link above before this date to be considered
+  *Submit a completed form using the link above before this date to be considered*

 * RSS:{{ site.current_year }} takes place on {% daterange site.conference_start_date, site.conference_end_date %}
-{%- endif -%}
+{% endif %}
 {% if site.sponsorship_waiting_list == true %}
 <h2 class="text-center">Sponsorship for RSS:{{ site.current_year }} is currently closed,<br>but join our waitlist.</h2>

-<div class="mt-5 mb-5 text-center"><a class="btn btn-primary btn-lg" href="https://docs.google.com/forms/d/1tLLO67Z8FzHHWPbjZqYOGJ46vFTUnHU4Z-j4JZqKJZI/viewform" target="_blank">Submit Call for Sponsors Form</a></div>
+<div class="mt-5 mb-5 text-center"><a class="btn btn-primary btn-lg" href="{{ site.sponsorship_form_url }}" target="_blank">Submit Call for Sponsors Form</a></div>
 {% endif %}

-{%- if site.sponsorship_pricing -%}
+{% if site.sponsorship_pricing %}
 <h2>Sponsor Level Benefits & Pricing</h2>
 The below table describes Rochester Security Summit sponsorship opportunities for this year.

 <div class="mt-5 mb-5 text-center"><a href="/files/RSS{{ site.current_year }}-Sponsorship-Pricing.pdf"><img id="sponsorship-pricing" src="/files/RSS{{ site.current_year }}-Sponsorship-Pricing.png" alt="Sponsorship Pricing Thumbnail" width="500px" style></a></div>
-{%- endif -%}
+{% endif %}

-{%- if site.sponsorship_open -%}
+{% if site.sponsorship_open %}

 ## About the Selection Process

-Given limited available space, sponsorships are allocated through lottery.
-By submitting this form, your company will be entered into a random drawing and sponsorship will be awarded according to the order drawn.
-No deposit is taken and organizations can ask to be removed from consideration at any point.
+> Given limited available space, sponsorships are allocated through lottery.
+> By submitting this form, your company will be entered into a random drawing and sponsorship will be awarded according to the order drawn.
+> No deposit is taken and organizations can ask to be removed from consideration at any point.

-We will do our best to match your preferences indicated in the form with our available sponsorship opportunities.
+> We will do our best to match your preferences indicated in the form with our available sponsorship opportunities.

-Note, the Diamond Selection is a separate drawing, exclusive to Platinum Sponsors who have indicated an interest in Diamond as a preference level.
+> Note, the Diamond Selection is a separate drawing, exclusive to Platinum Sponsors who have indicated an interest in Diamond as a preference level.

-After the lottery is complete, we will maintain a waiting list of potential sponsors, in case of dropouts or cancellations.
+> After the lottery is complete, we will maintain a waiting list of potential sponsors, in case of dropouts or cancellations.

-Again, thank you for considering sponsoring the Rochester Security Summit.
+> Again, thank you for considering sponsoring the Rochester Security Summit.
 We sincerely appreciate your interest and your involvement in making our event a continued success.
 {% endif %}

 {% if site.sponsorship_sold_out == true %}
 <h2 class="text-center">Sponsorship for RSS:{{ site.current_year }} has sold out.</h2>